ClusterLabs/alert-agents/docs/alert_smtp_filtered.5.md

 **path=**_/var/lib/pacemaker/alert_smtp_filtered.sh_

-This is the path to the alert agent on the nodes' filesystems.
+This is the path to the alert agent on the nodes' filesystems - the path should match to wherever you've installed the file.
+By default they're placed in /usr/share/pacemaker/alerts/ when installing from rpm, and they're usually manually placed in /var/lib/pacemaker/ for runtime when the agents are configured.

 **email_sender=**_user@example.com_